White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-14-Hack-The-Box:-Bashed.md

 ![]({{ site.baseurl }}/images/HTB-Bashed-Screenshots/fail-su.png "an image title")

 That didn't work, lets try using **sudo -u scriptmanager /bin/bash**.
-The -u flag will run the command as the speicfied user.
-In this case it will tell linux to open a bash shell as scriptmanager.
+The -u flag will run the command as the specified user.
+In this case it will tell Linux to open a bash shell as scriptmanager.

 ![]({{ site.baseurl }}/images/HTB-Bashed-Screenshots/run-as-user.png "an image title")